Brooklyn Eastern District Terminal: Steam locomotives

-The BEDT (and Palmer's Dock & East River Terminal Railroad) operated steam powered locomotives from 1870 until December 25, 1963, at such time when diesel electric locomotives replaced the steam powered equipment.
+The BEDT (and Palmer's Dock & East River Terminal Railroad) operated steam powered locomotives from 1870 until October 25, 1963, at such time when diesel electric locomotives replaced the steam powered equipment.
 The steam locomotives consisted of both Baldwin locomotives ("Frederick Havemeyer" [#1] through number 11) and H. K. Porter locomotives (numbers 12 through 16).

 Locomotives 6 through 9 were inherited by BEDT from both Palmer's Dock and East River Terminal operations, and were scrapped by the late 1930s.
 Numbers 10 and 11 were purchased new from Baldwin by the BEDT, and were scrapped in 1963 and 1962 respectively.

 The "Frederick Havemeyer" and numbers 2 through 6, were of 0-4-0T wheel arrangement.
 Numbers 7 through 16 were of 0-6-0T wheel arrangement.

 H. K. Porter locomotives were purchased second hand from various sources.
-These engines were built to be fired up with oil instead of coal.
+These engines were originally coal fired, but were converted during the 1930's to burn oil, to afford one person operation.
 All the H. K. Porter locomotives survive to this day, after being purchased by various private individuals and preservation groups.

 Currently, the only BEDT steam engine under operation is #15, which was rebuilt into a replica of Thomas the Tank Engine by the Strasburg Rail Road between 1998 and 1999.

 The following BEDT locomotives have been preserved: